 - Cooks Gardens

-This running track and athletic field is where Sir Peter Snell got the world record with a 3 min 54.4-second mile record in 1962.
-There’s even a plaque commemorating it.
-On the day we visited, the Hurricane’s were practising there. - Bushy Park Wildlife Sanctuary
+This running track and athletic field is where Sir Peter Snell broke the world record with a 3 min 54.4-second mile record in 1962.
+There’s a plaque commemorating it.
+On the day we visited, the Hurricanes were practising, and there were plenty of people watching. - Bushy Park Wildlife Sanctuary

-A forest sanctuary supported by local Māori and Forest and Bird, it has a homestead with available accommodation and a food venue. - Whanganui River Traders Market
+A forest sanctuary supported by local Māori and Forest and Bird, it has a homestead with available accommodation and a food venue.
+We have not visited yet. - Whanganui River Traders Market

 If you are here on a Saturday morning, this is a fun option for food and local crafts.
 Open Saturdays from 8:30am until 1pm. - Moutoa Gardens

-Moutoa Gardens, also known as Pakaitore, is a cultural and historical hub in Whanganui and significant to the Māori people.
-While tensions around it fluctuate, it has been a source of much controversy in my lifetime.
+Moutoa Gardens, also known as Pakaitore, is a cultural and historical hub in Whanganui and is significant to the Māori people.
+While tensions around it fluctuate, it has been a source of much controversy.

 Whanganui accommodation